pabloavi/river-luatile-layout/README.md

 ### Tabbed (although no tab) <a id="sec-tabbed" name="sec-tabbed"></a>

 It can be set to keep the main window left or right.
 Notice that the space in left-bottom of the screen; the windows can be seen with a vertical offset.
 In the second image, the fourth window is selected, to see that it can be changed.
+A function `bring_to_front()` is provided, to move the current window to the top of its "deck".

 View 1 & 2             | View 1 & 4
 :-------------------------:|:-------------------------: